HermanL02/WarwickUniversity-Notes/202404/Script.md

 Good morning, professors.
 I am really glad to have a chance to bring you my dissertation project, the WeChat End-to-End Encryption Tool, which I want to call it, the Libre Chat.
 # Motivation
 ## WeChat Market Place
 According to the latest report, WeChat already have 1 billion daily active users.
-It means almost everyone in China use WeChat as their
+It means almost everyone in China use WeChat as their.
+The second one is QQ, which as 300 thousand daily active users
 ## WeChat vs. Privacy
 There is always a issue for Chinese people
 ## Users Alternatives